jmervine/docker-nodebox/README.md

 > ### WARNING!!!
 >
+> With the exception of `-fat` variants, which are much larger, these images
-> Because this image doesn't contain `python`, `node-gyp` and therefore native extension extensions will not work.
+> don't contain `python`.
+As such, `node-gyp` and therefore native extensions
+> will not work.

 This repository contains **Dockerfile** of [Node.js](http://nodejs.org/) running with [Busybox](https://github.com/progrium/busybox) (~28 MB virtual size) published to the public [Docker Hub Registry](https://registry.hub.docker.com/).